-- Being overweight.
+- Being overweight or obese.

 - Being age 45 or older.